zikula/core/src/docs/en/dev/zikula_sf_translator.md

 ## Introduction
-Technology for translations used in this guide is simple - anywere in project we use English strings and English descriptions.
+Technology for translations used in this guide is simple - anywhere in project we use English strings and English descriptions.
 These are translated to other language stored in files or database and loaded on demand instead of English strings.

 ## Terminology
 * **Symfony Translator** - Symfony gettext technology used for translations
-* **Zikula legacy translator** - Zikula priror to 1.4.x uses own implementation of gettext translation technology.
+* **Zikula legacy translator** - Zikula prior to 1.4.x uses own implementation of gettext translation technology.
 * **Zikula Symfony Translator** - Extends Symfony Translator to support Zikula translation conventions.
-* **message** -  in basic it is translation array element example: 'Englilsh string' => 'Translated string'
+* **message** -  in basic it is translation array element example: 'English string' => 'Translated string'
 * **translation template** - .pot file for gettext used only in process of creating new translations.
 Not used in actual translating.
 * **domain** - An optional way to organize messages into groups (e.g. Symfony admin, navigation or the default messages Zikula zikula, theme_themename, module_modulename and 2.0.0 bundlename)
 * **catalogue** - Gettext way to organize messages into groups (LC_MESSAGES, LC_TYPE, LC_ALL)
 * **locale** - The locale that the translations are for (e.g. en_GB, en, etc);
-* **loader** - How Symfon/Zikula should load and parse the file (e.g. xlf, php, yml, etc Zikula .po .mo).
+* **loader** - How Symfony/Zikula should load and parse the file (e.g. xlf, php, yml, etc Zikula .po .mo).

 ## User's guide
-Used technologies try to symplify translation process as possible.
-Installing language for Zikula is as simple as copying translation directory to aprioriate place in Zikula directory tree and enabling it in administration.
+Used technologies try to simplify translation process as possible.
+Installing language for Zikula is as simple as copying translation directory to appropriate place in Zikula directory tree and enabling it in administration.
 You can find your locale translations on https://github.com/zikula-communities If there is no translation for your language and you willing to translate please check 'Translators' part of this guide.
 ### Zikula legacy translator

 catalogue is always ``` LC_MESSAGES ```